Connect with others who understand.

 Alcohol can cause heart problems that reduce how much blood can flow to your body.
 It can also contribute to gaining weight, which can make HCM worse.
 Drinking too much alcohol, whether occasionally or regularly, can cause irregular heartbeats that are hard to manage, especially if you have HCM.

 Smoking can cause another medical condition that makes the arteries around your heart narrow, leading to coronary artery disease.
-When this condition is combined with HCM, you may experience more symptoms than before.
+When this condition is combined with HCM, you may have more symptoms than before.

 3. Exercise Under Medical Supervision

 Exercising is helpful for HCM, as long as you do it with the guidance of your cardiology team.
-This heart condition can cause problems when exercise is strenuous.
-Your doctor may limit the types of activities you can participate in or ask you to stop participating in certain types of physical competitions.
-For instance, your doctor may ask you to stay away from lifting heavy weights or any high-intensity activities.
+HCM can cause problems when exercise is strenuous.
+Your doctor may limit the types of activities you can participate in or ask you to stop participating in certain types of physical competitions, but you might be able to do low- to moderate-intensity recreational exercise.
+For example, your doctor may ask you to stay away from lifting heavy weights or any high-intensity activities.

 Your doctor may also give you specific instructions about when to exercise or what to look for when you’re exercising.
 They may tell you to make sure you’re hydrated before physical activity, to avoid exercise on hot days, or to exercise when your stomach is empty.